5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 [**SSDT-MEM2**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/SSDT-MEM2)|Adds MEM2 Device to iGPU (for 4th to 7th Gen Intel Core CPUs)|`PNP0C01`
 [**SSDT-PPMC**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/Platform_Power_Management_(SSDT-PPMC))| Adds fake Platform Power Management Controller to I/O Registry (100/200-series chipsets only).|`0x001F0002` or</br> `Device (PPMC)`
 [**SSDT-XSPI**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/Intel_PCH_SPI_Controller_(SSDT-XSPI))|Adds fake Intel PCH SPI Controller to IOReg.
 Present on 10th gen Macs (and some 9th Gen Mobile CPUs).
 Probably cosmetic, although uncertain.|`0x001F0005`

+## Converting `.dsl` files to `.aml`
+The hotfixes in this section are provided as Disassembled ASL Files (.dsl).
+In order to use them in your system, do the following.

+1. Click on the link to the .dsl file of your choice
+2. Click the `Raw`button
+3. Press `CMD+A` and `CMD+C`
+4. Open maciASL
+5. Press `CMD+V`
+6. Edit the file (if needed)
+7. Click on "File" > "Save As…"
+8. From the "File Format" dropdown menu, select "ACPI Machine Language Binary"
+9. Save it as "SSDT–…" (whatever the original file name is)
+10. Add the `.aml` file to `EFI/OC/ACPI` and to your config.plit (under `ACPI/Add`)
+11. Save and reboot to test it.

+**NOTE**: If you decide to simply download the whole repo, you can just open the .dsl files with maciASL insted.

 ## Resources
 [**DarwinDumped**](https://github.com/khronokernel/DarwinDumped) – IO Reg Collection by khronokernel